scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 }
 ```

 In the code above, to check if a card can be played to a tableau pile, the first thing we do is check if the pile is empty.
 If there are no cards, then the only card that can be played is a king, or a card with a value of `13`.
-If the card is not empty, then we get a reference to the last card in the stack, and then make sure that the card we are adding is the opposite color and the next number in sequence, counting down.
+If the pile is not empty, then we get a reference to the last card in the stack, and then make sure that the card we are adding is the opposite color, and the next number in sequence, counting down.
 Finally, we return `true`, if the move is valid.

 ### Moving Tableau Cards